 When preparing for a possible emergency situation, it’s best to think first about the basics of survival: fresh water, food, clean air, and warmth.
 Experts recommend at least a two-week supply of non-perishable items, so that you do not need to go to the store very often.

 For other suggested items, please visit: http://www.ready.gov/.

-In the event of an emergency requiring the complete evacuation of Pier Village, the University Bluffs or the Monmouth University campus, students residing at Pier Village, and the University Bluffs should abide by the following procedures:
+In the event of an emergency requiring the complete evacuation of the University Bluffs or the Monmouth University campus, students residing at the University Bluffs should abide by the following procedures:

-The decision to evacuate Pier Village will be made by the management staff operating those facilities in conjunction with the Residential Life staff.
 The University will decide about the evacuation of the University Bluffs.
 The decision to evacuate the University would be made by the University President or his/her designee in consultation with chair of the Crisis Management Team, and in conjunction with the Borough of West Long Branch, Office of Emergency Management.
-In the absence of the University President, the following chain of succession will be utilized: the Vice President for Academic Affairs, the Vice President of Administrative Services, and the Vice President of Student and Community Services.
+In the absence of the University President, the following chain of succession will be utilized: the Vice President for Academic Affairs, the Vice President of Administrative Services, and the Vice President of Student Life.

 - Due to the inability of students to walk to the Student Center, it is imperative for those students without transportation to have a pre-arranged ride to utilize in an evacuation.

 - If pre-arranged rides cannot be obtained, the student should immediately contact the University Police to determine evacuation arrangements at 732-571-4444.